-Physician assistants perform much the same work that physicians do.
+Physician assistants perform much of the same work that physicians do.
 They examine patients, make diagnoses, and plan and implement treatments for a wide variety of illnesses and conditions.

-Physician assistants must work under the supervision of a medical doctor, and most PAs enjoy a considerable degree of autonomy.
+Physician assistants must work under the supervision of a physician, and most PA’s enjoy a considerable degree of autonomy.
 PA’s have plenty of choices about where they practice, too.
-Physician assistants work in clinics, physicians’ offices, hospitals, academic medical centers, prisons, and more.
+They work in clinics, physicians’ offices, hospitals, academic medical centers, prisons, and more.

 Yes, you will need to pursue a master’s degree after graduating from Elmhurst College which typically takes two to three years depending on the school.

 You may choose any major, but you must complete the course requirements when applying to any physician assistant program.

 Requirements for PA programs will vary so students must work directly with the individual professional schools to verify admission criteria.
-In making admission decisions, physician assistant programs give preference to students who have health care experience.
+In making admission decisions, physician assistant programs give preference to students who have hands-on health care experience.
 This experience can be in a variety of credentialed and non-credentialed positions, either on a part-time or full-time basis, with compensation or as a volunteer.